WGBH-MLA/AAPB2/app/views/exhibits/eotp/notes.md

 <a name="63"></a><sup>63</sup>Douglas Martin, "Nicholas Katzenbach, 90, Dies; Policy Maker at '60s Turning Points," *New York Times*, May 9, 2012, https://www.nytimes.com/2012/05/10/us/nicholas-katzenbach-1960s-political-shaper-dies-at-90.html.

 <a name="64"></a><sup>64</sup>Derrick A. Bell, Jr., “Brown v.
-Board of Education and the Interest Convergence Dilemma,” *Harvard Law Review*  93, no. 3 (Jan.
-1980): 518–33; Mary L. Dudziak, *Cold War Civil Rights: Race and the Image of American Democracy* (Princeton: Princeton University Press, 2011).
+Board of Education and the Interest-Convergence Dilemma,” *Harvard Law Review*  93, no. 3 (Jan.
+1980): 518–33, https://doi.org/10.2307/1340546; Mary L. Dudziak, *Cold War Civil Rights: Race and the Image of American Democracy* (Princeton: Princeton University Press, 2011).

 <a name="65"></a><sup>65</sup>Many scholars have explored the civil rights movement’s relationship to the media.
 See, for example, Sasha Torres, “In a Crisis We Must Have a Sense of Drama: Civil Rights and Televisual Form,” in *Black, White, and In-Color: Television and Black Civil Rights* (Princeton: Princeton University Press, 2003), 13-35.
 For the authoritative work on the civil rights movement and the press, see Gene Roberts and Hank Klibanoff, *The Race Beat: The Press, the Race Beat, and the Awakening of a Nation* (New York: Vintage, 2006).